lgp171188/launchpad/lib/lp/bugs/stories/bugtask-searches/xx-filter-by-linked-branches.rst

     4 Reflow problems with complex page layouts Mozilla Firefox Medium New

-Similary, we can search for branches that don't have linked branches, if we uncheck 'Show bugs with linked branches'.
+Similarly, we can search for branches that don't have linked branches, if we uncheck 'Show bugs with linked branches'.

     >>> anon_browser.open(